 Zambia Country Report

 No insurgent groups are active against the government.
 In the past several rebel groups from neighbouring countries, such as from former conflicts in Angola and the Democratic Republic of Congo, were known to have crossed into Zambian territory.
 In Zambia's Western province, secessionist sentiment poses a risk of sporadic civil unrest, including in the form of protests, riots, and violent confrontations with the security forces.

 Interstate war between Zambia and its neighbours is unlikely.
-There has been sporadic friction with the Democratic Republic of Congo (DRC), including over detentions of Zambian fishermen by Congolese forces around Lake Mweru.
+There has been sporadic friction with the Democratic Republic of the Congo (DRC), including over detentions of Zambian fishermen by Congolese forces around Lake Mweru.
 Despite recurring insecurity in neighbouring DRC which has caused refugee inflows into Zambia, the likelihood of an interstate war involving Zambia remains low.
 Insecurity and protests, such as by road cargo operators, including over alleged bribe-taking and incidents of harassment, have led to temporary blockades and closures at Kasumbalesa border post.
-In January 2018, the Sakania and Kasumbalesa border points in the Copperbelt Province were closed for some days to allow DRC’s long-delayed elections to be held.
+In January 2018, the Sakania and Kasumbalesa border points in the Copperbelt province were closed for some days to allow DRC’s long-delayed elections to be held.

 Vaccinations required to enter the country